Executive Summary

 Content personalisation once belonged solely to marketing automation and CRM systems.
 Today, DAM platforms equipped with AI are stepping into that role—bridging the gap between creative production and targeted delivery.

-AI analyses user data, metadata, and contextual signals to automatically select and deliver the most relevant assets to each audience segment.
+AI analyzes user data, metadata, and contextual signals to automatically select and deliver the most relevant assets to each audience segment.
 Whether it’s showing region-specific imagery, tailoring product visuals to customer profiles, or dynamically adjusting creative for different devices, AI ensures every interaction feels individual.

 Leading DAM platforms such as Aprimo, Bynder, Adobe Experience Manager (AEM), Brandfolder, and Widen (Acquia DAM) now incorporate AI-powered personalisation through metadata intelligence, content recommendations, and integration with downstream systems like CMS and CDP platforms.